-- If you are taking Coumadin (warfarin), Xarelto, Pradaxa, Eliquis, Plavix, Brilinta, Effient, Savaysa, Aggrenox, Persantine, Pletal, or any other blood thinning medication, make sure you know if and when you are to stop these medications.
+- If you are taking Coumadin (warfarin), Xarelto, Pradaxa, Eliquis, Plavix, Brilinta, Effient, Aggrenox, Persantine, Pletal, or any other blood thinning medication, make sure you know if and when you are to stop these medications.
 Call the office TODAY if you are unsure.
-You may continue to take a single aspirin tablet daily. - Purchase MiraLAX 8.3 ounces (238 grams) from your pharmacy along with two Dulcolax 5mg tablets and four simethicone 125mg (Extra Strength) in chewable or soft gel form.
-You will also need to purchase two 32 ounce bottles of Gatorade, Propel, Powerade or similar sports drink.
-No red or purple color please as that looks like blood in the colon! - Consider purchasing soothing wipes to help with anal irritation.
-Avoid heavy creams and ointments as these may coat the lens on the colonoscope. - Make sure you have returned any paperwork, such as your history and demographics forms, to the office and not to the procedure facility.
+You may continue to take a single aspirin tablet daily. - Purchase the 1-gallon laxative from your pharmacy along with simethicone 125mg (Extra Strength) in chewable or soft gel form.
+You will only need 4, so don't buy in bulk! - □ Consider purchasing soothing wipes to help with anal irritation.
+Avoid heavy creams and ointments as these may coat the lens on the colonoscope. - Make sure you have returned any paperwork such as your history and demographics forms to the office, not to the procedure facility.